joaquinlpereyra/blog/content/post/proof_of_stake.md

 ---
-title: 'Proof of Sstake: how does it work anyway'
+title: 'Proof of Stake: how does it work anyway'
 date: 2022-09-02T19:12:46-03:00
 draft: false
 meta_img: "images/image.png"